 #2 Canned Butter

-There is nothing better than a slice of homemade bread slathered with high-fat butter and black raspberry jam.
+Nothing is better than a slice of homemade bread slathered with high-fat butter and black raspberry jam.

 Canned butter is an excellent source of fat with a shelf-life of 3 years or more.

-If you are storing wheat to make bread your emergency staple, canned butter is a no-brainer.
+Canned butter is a no-brainer if you are storing wheat to make bread your emergency staple.

 1 Tablespoon of butter contains 12 grams of fat.